 Although there are individual pockets of more / less sought after locations, taken as a whole house values within the Borough are generally high both in the urban and in the rural areas.

-A number of large residential development schemes have taken place in recent years, and there are good signs that there is a demand amongst developers for more, subject to land availability.
+A number of large residential development schemes have taken place in recent years, and there is a high demand amongst developers for more, limited by land availability.